modJordan/AnimalShelterApi/README.md

 ## Overview

 This project involves creating an API for a local animal shelter.
 It focuses on listing available cats and dogs, aiding in their adoption process.
 Built with .NET 5.0 and ASP.NET Core, the API offers full CRUD functionality and includes pagination for efficient data management.
+Pagination has been added to the Swagger page, allowing the viewer to choose how many responses and pages are seen at a time.

 ## Technologies Used